Signed in as:

 filler@godaddy.com

-There is a name for the type of government where “all political power is vested in and derived from the people”, founded upon the will of the people, and “instituted for the good of the whole” - it’s called democracy.
+There is a name for the type of government where “all political power is vested in and derived from the people” and founded upon the will of the people” - it’s called democracy.
+When the acts of a democratic government are “instituted for the good of the whole”, a government is a Perfect Democracy.

 In his Second Treatise of Government, John Locke described the conditions that put the form of a perfect democracy in place: